The Beguiled (1971 film): Cast

+Credits from the AFI Catalog of Feature Films:

 Production

 Clint Eastwood was given a copy of the 1966 novel by producer Jennings Lang, and was engrossed throughout the night in reading it.
 This was the first of several films where Eastwood agreed to storylines where nubile females look at him adoringly (including minors in this film and Pale Rider).
 Eastwood considered the film as "an opportunity to play true emotions and not totally operatic and not lighting cannons with cigars".
 Albert Maltz was brought in to draft the script, but disagreements in the end led to a revision of the script by Claude Traverse, who although uncredited, led to Maltz being credited under a pseudonym.
 Maltz had originally written a script with a happy ending, in which Eastwood's character and the girl live happily ever after.
 Both Eastwood and director Don Siegel felt that an ending faithful to that of the book would be a stronger anti-war statement, and Eastwood's character would be killed.
 The film, according to Siegel, deals with the themes of sex, violence and vengeance, and was based around "the basic desire of women to castrate men" though the central theme was the impact of a man having sex with multiple women.

 Jeanne Moreau was considered for the role of the domineering Martha Farnsworth, but the role went to Geraldine Page, and actresses Elizabeth Hartman, Jo Ann Harris, Darlene Carr, Mae Mercer, and Pamelyn Ferdin were cast in supporting roles.

 Universal initially wanted Siegel to film at a studio at Disney Studios Ranch, but Siegel preferred to have it filmed at an antebellum estate near Baton Rouge, Louisiana in Ascension Parish: the Ashland-Belle Helene Plantation, a historic house built in 1841, that was a plantation estate and home of Duncan Farrar Kenner.
 Portions of the interiors were filmed at Universal Studios.
 Filming started in April 1970 and lasted 10 weeks.

 Eastwood had signed a long-term contract with Universal but became angry with the studio because he felt that they botched its release.
 This eventually led to his leaving the studio in 1975 after the release of The Eiger Sanction, which he directed as well as starred in.
 He would not work with Universal again until 2008's Changeling.